 The UI is built by adding screens and objects to them.
 Each screen can appear in the top-level navigation if you add it explicitly, otherwise, the only way to get to it is with an action by clicking a button or table row.

 You get a mobile and web interface without doing any work to support the different form factors – that part just works.

 The basics work well enough, once you connect the data to a field you even get a live preview with just a couple of seconds lag between changing something in the UI object properties and seeing the preview.

-To display data in the UI elements, link it to some data source which could be a table, a function which references a table, a local variable or a combination of those.
+To display data in the UI elements, link it to some data source which could be a table, a function that references a table, a local variable, or a combination of those.

 Having that possibility would also be a problem for their pricing which is per user.

 There is no nice way of locking parts of the app for some users.
 In order to distinguish an admin from a user, a new table with a list of app admins must be added.
 Then you can check if $SYS_USER (global variable with currently logged in user) is on that list and based on that, hide some UI elements.

 For users to use the app, they need to be invited to HoneyCode and log into the web interface or inside the HoneyCode mobile app.
 There doesn’t seem to be a way to export the app and publish it to a standalone web server or app store.
 This makes it a bit cumbersome for users.

 There is no way to add images to screens, and the UI options are spartan.
 It’s good for displaying tables and forms, and you can size and color the text, but not much else.
 Forget about images, graphs, and similar.